-Brookgreen Gardens is one of the most enchanting places we’ve visited in our USA Travels.
+Brookgreen Gardens SC is one of the most enchanting places we’ve visited in our USA Travels.
 The prodigious capacity is awe inspiring and a return trip is necessary.
 Also, be sure to visit Atalaya Castle at Huntington Beach State Park across the road.

 If you are a teenager, perhaps strolling through gardens and reading placards isn’t yet your thing.
 Our children are no exception.
 Adults should find this botanical wonderland to be one of the most beautiful settings upon which they’ve laid their eyes.

-Thank you for reading about Brookgreen Gardens, SC with us!
+We hope you enjoyed reading about Brookgreen Gardens with us!
 Please feel free to peruse other articles, including our Complete Guide to Charleston and the South Carolina Coast.

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.